Journal of Experimental Biology Symposium 2027

 Mürren is 154 km/96 miles from Zürich.
 Travel time from Zürich airport is approximately 2.5 hours by car and 3.5 hours by train.
 The resort is 231 km/144 miles from Geneva and 72 km/45 miles from Bern.

 Mürren is located in the Bernese Oberland.
-It is a car-free mountain resort on a rock ledge at 1650 m altitude, reachable either via Lauterbrunnen (cable car + tram) or via Stechelberg (two cable cars).
+It is a car-free mountain resort on a rock ledge at 1650 m altitude, reachable either via Lauterbrunnen (cable car and tram) or via Stechelberg (two cable cars).

 Public transport in Switzerland is well-known for its reliability and is the easiest way to get to car-free Mürren.